American Express Foundation

 Since 2007, the Annie E. Casey Foundation has provided a series of grants to YouthBuild USA for various innovations.
 Its latest grant is for improving Postsecondary Pathways for Parents to provide practical assistance to YouthBuild graduates who are parents, as they care for their families and attend college.

-In 2013, the AT&T began supporting YouthBuild USA’s Postsecondary Education Initiative.
-Its grant enabled five additional YouthBuild programs across the country to increase the number of YouthBuild graduates entering and completing postsecondary education.
+Since 2013, AT&T has supported YouthBuild USA’s Postsecondary Education Initiative.
+AT&T grants enabled seven YouthBuild programs across the country to increase the number of YouthBuild graduates entering and completing postsecondary education.
+In 2017, AT&T made a grant to YouthBuild USA to support the Metro YouthBuild program located in Chicago’s South Side.

 Bank of America Charitable Foundation

-The Bank of America Charitable Foundation has been a partner of YouthBuild USA since 2005, supporting rural YouthBuild programs, green building, local YouthBuild programs in its primary markets, and capacity building.
-Its most recent grant supports YouthBuild graduate Pathways to Green Credentials and Careers.
+The Bank of America Charitable Foundation has been a partner of YouthBuild USA since 2005, supporting rural YouthBuild programs, green building, local YouthBuild programs, and capacity building at YouthBuild USA.
+Additionally, Bank of America has provided funding for Opportunity Youth United.

 Charles Stewart Mott Foundation

 The Charles Stewart Mott Foundation helped launch the first national replication of YouthBuild in 1988, and has funded innovation and capacity building initiatives continuously ever since.
-Recent grants have funded opening career pathways in high-demand industries for YouthBuild graduates, YouthBuild USA’s Breakthrough Growth Strategy, YouthBuild International to establish YouthBuild programs in Serbia and Bosnia, and general capacity of YouthBuild USA.
-The Charles Stewart Mott and Ford Foundations established YouthBuild USA’s endowment in 1999.
+In 1999, the Charles Stewart Mott Foundation and Ford Foundations provided funding to established YouthBuild USA’s endowment, which has grown from $5.0 million to approximately $10.0 million.
+Recent grants have funded opening career pathways in high-demand industries for YouthBuild graduates, YouthBuild International programs in Serbia and Bosnia, and general capacity of YouthBuild USA.

 Conrad N. Hilton Foundation

-In 2014, the Conrad Hilton Foundation made a grant to support the expansion of the YouthBuild SBIRT (Screening, Intervention and Referral to Treatment) substance abuse intervention initiative which will engage 4,500 YouthBuild students over 3 years
+In 2014, the Conrad Hilton Foundation made a grant to support the expansion of the YouthBuild SBIRT (Screening, Intervention and Referral to Treatment) substance abuse intervention initiative which has engaged over 4,500 YouthBuild students.
+In 2017, the Conrad Hilton Foundation made additional grants to support YouthBuild SBIRT and for YouthBuild International to develop hospitality and tourism career pathways in YouthBuild in Kenya, Tanzania, and South Africa.

 Goulston & Storrs PC

-Since 1990, the law firm of Goulston & Storrs, P.C. has contributed comprehensive and complete "pro bono" legal services to YouthBuild USA, Inc. For the last 10 years, they have also hosted YouthBuild USA’s annual fundraising event in Boston, called “Building Better Together.”
+Since 1990, the law firm of Goulston & Storrs, P.C. has contributed comprehensive and complete "pro bono" legal services to YouthBuild USA.

 In 2015, the Hearst Foundations provided a grant to expand YouthBuild USA’s Rural Career Pathways Initiative in Central Appalachia and build a national framework for rural career pathways.